 Data Loss Prevention: What Is DLP and Why Is It Important?

-Data loss prevention (DLP) is a key element of the data protection strategy of an enterprise.
+Data loss prevention (DLP) is an important element of the data protection strategy of an enterprise.
 This post provides an in-depth guide to Cloud DLP, its best practices, and tools.

 What is Data Loss Prevention (DLP)?
 Definition & Types